MerosCrypto/Meros/README.md

 For MacOS/other Linux systems, please look up how to install the GMP/SDL2 libraries.

-main.nim is blank.
-There are multiple files that can be swapped out with it under samples/ to test/demo Ember though.
+There are multiple samples under samples/ that can be directly compiled to demo Ember.

 #### Contributing